 If there ever was any indication on what the future professionals look like this is it.
 The National Collegiate Landscape Competition took place March 16-19 in Starkville, MS at Mississippi State University.

 The energy level was through the roof and every student on hand gave up their spring break to compete in this industry event.
-Their commitment and dedication to getting the absolute most out of their experience in Starkville was ultra apparent.
-The night before the competition students were camped out in lobbies of all of area hotels cramming in as much information as they could so they would be at the top of their game for the next day.
+Their commitment and dedication to getting the absolute most out of their experience in Starkville were ultra apparent.
+The night before the competition students were camped out in lobbies of all of the area hotels cramming in as much information as they could so they would be at the top of their game for the next day.

-We noticed a few students with their laptops open practicing how to use the various tools inside of DynaSCAPE Design.
+We noticed a few students with their laptops open practicing how to use the various tools inside of DynaScape Design.
 A Colorado State student was up into the wee hours sketching out their planned design, searching for plant and material photos, and understanding how some of the more advanced tools worked.
 While we weren’t allowed to help her we did offer some encouragement and caffeine.

 It was Michigan State University that took the top overall team, but it was Anna Cordiner (pictured above) at Colorado State University that won the best overall performance!

-The DynaSCAPE team was on hand and very involved by hosting a 3-hour workshop, sponsoring the Computer Aided Landscape Design Competition, and sitting on the organizing committee of the National Collegiate Landscape Competition.
+The DynaScape team was on hand and very involved by hosting a 3-hour workshop, sponsoring the Computer-Aided Landscape Design Competition, and sitting on the organizing committee of the National Collegiate Landscape Competition.